Top enlisted Marine in Okinawa retires after 32 years of service | West Virginia native says farewell

 Sgt.
 Maj.
 Lee D. Bonar Jr. turns over the post of III Marine Expeditionary Force sergeant major to Sgt.
 Maj.
 Mario A. Marquez during a relief, appointment and retirement ceremony at Camp Hansen, Okinawa, Japan, May 12, 2017.
 Bonar, who enlisted out of Wheeling, West Virginia, thanked the military members he served with for giving his life a purpose during his 32 years in the Corps.
 Marquez, a native of Lakewood, California, comes to III MEF after serving as the sergeant major for 1st Marine Aircraft Wing in Okinawa.
-(U.S. Marine Corps video by Lance Cpl.
-Joshua S. Pinkney)
+(Marine Corps audio by Sgt.
+Ally Beiswanger)

 |Date Taken: